 Scuba the Keys

-When in Florida, an activity that should never be missed is to dive at Florida Keys.
+When in Florida, an activity that should never be missed is to dive at the Florida Keys.
 The Florida Keys is a beautiful underwater paradise, and where the longest living reef in the western hemisphere can be found.
-Scuba divers need not worry about seeing the same kinds of coral or the same kinds of fish for in Florida Keys, the coral reef is endless, fish vary in size and color, and there are over 500 wrecks to explore.
+Scuba divers need not worry about seeing the same kinds of coral or the same kinds of fish for in the Florida Keys, the coral reef is endless, fish vary in size and color, and there are over 500 wrecks to explore.
 All these combined can guarantee anyone who scuba dives in Florida Keys to be left awestruck.

 Different Dive Sites in the Keys